Earn Money With YouTube - Creator Academy YouTube

 - YouTube connects your channel to paying advertisers so you can focus on what you do best: creating.
 In most cases, you get paid when viewers watch ads.
 We're constantly improving our ad systems so they work better for viewers and pay out to more creators.

-- You can also earn money from YouTube Red subscriptions.
-YouTube Red members pay a recurring fee for special benefits like watching YouTube videos without ads.
-The amount you earn from YouTube Red is calculated based on how much time members spend watching your content compared to other content.
+- You can also earn money from YouTube Premium subscriptions.
+YouTube Premium members pay a recurring fee for special benefits like watching YouTube videos without ads.
+The amount you earn from YouTube Premium is calculated based on how much time members spend watching your content compared to other content.

 Other ways of making money on YouTube